Call us: 01444 237070

 Underwater camera swimming with DJI Action2

-We can recommend the RICOH WG-70 to get you as deep as 14m underwater and the Panasonic Lumix FT7 gets down to 31m.
-The latest DJI Action 2 Power Combo is a crazy good modular system with optional Action 2 waterproof casing.
+We can recommend the RICOH WG-80 to get you as deep as 20m underwater while the Insta360 GO 3 gets down to 5m, and you can add a case.
+The DJI Action 2 Power Combo is a really good modular system, and you can add the optional Action 2 waterproof casing for photography down to 60m.

 Waterproof Lumix camera at the beach